• Taste: sweet with soy milk finish • Aroma: fresh and fruity • Mouthfeel: brisk & smooth

 Shou Mei Tea

 Shou Mei White Tea originated in the birthplace of white tea — Fujian Province.
 The name Shou Mei comes from the shape of the loose tea leaves, which resemble the long eyebrows of the god of longevity, Shou Xing.
-Tea connoisseurs believe that tea is only the beginning of the journey in its basic form.
+Tea connoisseurs believe tea is only the beginning of the journey in its basic form.
 However, with age, it transforms into medicine.
 Indeed, aged white tea has been a part of Traditional Chinese Medicine.